-If you are running Red Hat Enterprise Linux clients directly, rather than using SUSE Linux Enterprise Server with Expanded Support, you need to use Red Hat sources to retrieve and update packages.
 This section contains information about using the Red Hat content delivery network (CDN) to register traditional and Salt clients running Red Hat Enterprise Linux operating systems.

 Traditional clients are available on Red Hat Enterprise Linux 7 only.
-Red Hat Enterprise Linux 8 and Red
+Red Hat Enterprise Linux 8 and Red Hat Enterprise Linux 9 clients are supported as Salt clients.

-Hat Enterprise Linux 9 clients are supported as Salt clients.
+For information about using Red Hat update infrastructure (RHUI) instead, see Client-configuration >

-For information about using Red Hat update infrastructure (RHUI) instead, see Client-configuration > Clients-rh-rhui.
+Clients-rh-rhui.

-Red Hat Enterprise Linux clients are based on Red Hat and are unrelated to SUSE Linux Enterprise Server with Expanded Support, RES, or SUSE Linux Enterprise Server.
 You are responsible for arranging access to Red Hat base media repositories and RHEL installation media, as well as connecting Uyuni Server to the Red Hat content delivery network.
 You must obtain support from Red Hat for all your RHEL systems.
 If you do not do this, you might be violating your terms with Red Hat.